mathworks/jupyter-matlab-proxy/README.md

   For a technical overview of the MATLAB kernel, see [MATLAB Kernel for Jupyter](https://github.com/mathworks/jupyter-matlab-proxy/blob/main/src/jupyter_matlab_kernel/README.md).

-- **Multiple notebooks:** Multiple notebooks running on a Jupyter server share the underlying MATLAB process, so executing code in one notebook affects the workspace in others.
-If you work in several notebooks simultaneously, be aware they share a workspace.
-For details, see [MATLAB Kernel for Jupyter](https://github.com/mathworks/jupyter-matlab-proxy/blob/main/src/jupyter_matlab_kernel/README.md).
 - **Local functions:** With MATLAB R2022b and later, you can define a local function at the end of the cell where you want to call it:
     <p><img width="350" src="https://github.com/mathworks/jupyter-matlab-proxy/raw/main/img/local_functions.png"></p>